 This course is designed to study teaching behaviors and strategies for classroom management that results in sound instructional planning that minimizes behavior problems.
 Included are effective measurement and evaluation principles, strategies, characteristics of good behavior management, typical educational problems and appropriate solutions, and appropriate educational programs for children who have difficulty managing their own behaviors.
-Prerequisite: satisfactory completion of required 200-300 level courses or Permission of Instructor.
-(Offered every fall.)
+Pre-requisite: satisfactory completion of required 200-300 level courses or permission of Director of Teacher Education (Offered every fall.)